 The Marines Operate as a Part of the Department of the Navy

 The Marine Corps is the only branch that is independent but serves as part of another branch.
 Originally, the branch was founded as the Continental Marines in 1775, as a separate entity from the Navy.
 Then, in 1834, President Andrew Jackson expressed that he wanted the Marines to be part of the Army.
-However, the then-Marine Corps commandant, Archibald Henderson, had proven the branch’s effectiveness on sea, in addition to land, persuading Congress to put the Marines in the Department of the Navy.
+However, the then-Marine Corps commandant, Archibald Henderson, had proven the branch’s effectiveness on sea, in addition to land, and so he persuaded Congress to put the Marines in the Department of the Navy.
 The Navy and Marine Corps have been considered “sister services” ever since.

-The Marines are Often First on the Ground
+The Marines Are Often First on the Ground

 The Marines Corps often serves as a quick reaction force and has special units that are trained to respond to crises wherever and wherever necessary.